standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 Hurrah!
 So you want to contribute to the digital pattern library (DPL)?
 That's great news!
 This guide should get you started.

+The first thing to do is to make sure you have permission to use and develop the DPL.
+Details may be found on the [DPL homepage](https://www.st-andrews.ac.uk/dpl/), along with a list of approved developers.

 ### 1.1 Set up